 Andreja Gregorina: Red Feminism

-Krešimir Zovak: Socialist State and its Contradictions
+Krešimir Zovak: The Socialist State and Its Contradictions

 Sanja Horvatinčić: On the Backs of the Giants: The Political Function of the Narrative on the Labour Movement and People’s Liberation War (fieldwork in Drežnica)

 3rd THEMATIC BLOCK: REGIMES OF OPPRESSION UNDER CAPITALISM (3 – 5 April 2020)

 Nikola Vukobratović: Totalitarian East and Democratic West.
 How the Cold War Distorted the Memory of the 20th Century